 Doodling random words, patterns, or lines engages the right amount of your concentration that allows you to navigate your main focus to the primary objective.

-Sometimes doodling words that you pick from the lecture or office presentation, helps to increase your retention value.
+Sometimes doodling words on a notepad that you pick from the lecture or office presentation, helps to increase your retention value.
 Picking up words or specific jargons to doodle from your lecture helps you recall it later when required.

 Personal Experience with Doodling